nelisss/garmintomd/README.md

 # Garmin to markdown

 ### Introduction
-This script allow you to convert a csv file with Garmin activities to markdown files, one for each activity.
+This script allow you to convert a CSV file with Garmin activities to markdown files, one for each activity.
 These markdown files can subsequently be imported into a note taking app, for instance.

 ### Requirements
 - Python 3.8 or higher